 Prepare for Flooding – Protect yourself and your property from flood damage.
 Adopt a storm drain in your neighborhood and help prevent localized flooding.

-Report a Drainage or Flooding Problem - Use this form or call 425-587-3900 to report a drainage or flooding problem in Kirkland.
+Report Spills, Flooding, Water Pollution or Drainage Problems - Use this form or call 425-587-3900 to report a drainage or flooding problem in Kirkland.